Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 - **Kafka Broker** - physical part of Kafka Cluster.
   Only one Broker can be on the same physical machine.
   Broker may contain different Partitions from different Topics.
+- **Throughput** - thanks to Topic Partitioning, we can have several Clients that use the same Topic, but consume their specific data simultaneously.
 - **Scalability** - we can increase performance horizontally by adding new Kafka Brokers and rebalancing Partitions.
 - **Durability** - each Partition of each Topic is replicated in different Brokers.
-  In case one Broker is down, we can continue work with replicas in other Brokers.
+  In case one Broker is down, we can continue work with other replicas that are in live Brokers.
-  Event is sent to a Leader Partition replica.
+  Event is sent to a Leader replica.
   Event may be read from any replica of given Partition.

 ## Software Preparation (Windows OS)